K-8 Memory Work for the Secular Homeschool

 It depends on what you’re looking for!

 If you want accurate, up-to-date history, geography, civics, and science information, plus expanded composition resources, then consider getting the new edition.
-It’s priced affordably so people who own the old edition can treat it as an upgrade.

 If you want Latin and Greek selections, folk songs, or Christian material, the old edition will continue to serve you well.
 Those things don’t appear in the new edition.